-Follow up requests received for exchange of the ruling Number Average time to provide response Number of requests not answered 0 N/A N/A
+Follow up requests received for exchange of Number Average time to provide response Number of requests not answered the ruling 0 N/A N/A

-405. France has the necessary legal basis for spontaneous exchange of information, a process for completing the templates in a timely way and has completed all exchanges.
+- 443. In the prior years' peer review reports, it was determined that France's process for the completion and exchange of templates were sufficient to meet the minimum standard.
+With respect to past rulings, no further action was required.
+France's implementation in this regard remains unchanged and therefore continues to meet the minimum standard. - 444.
+France has the necessary legal basis for spontaneous exchange of information, a process for completing the templates in a timely way and has completed all exchanges.
 France has met all of the ToR for the exchange of information process and no recommendations are made.